B5302 road: Kingside Hill to Wheyrigg

 One-and-a-half miles from Calvo, past the side-road that leads to Blackdyke, is Kingside Hill, named for the local legend that King Edward I encamped there during one of the early wars between the Kingdoms of England and Scotland.
 The B5302 climbs the hill, then bends to the left toward Abbeytown, passing the side-road which leads to Highlaws, Pelutho, and Mawbray.

-Entering Abbeytown the speed limit is reduced, and the B5302 passes Abbeytown School and the village's two shops.
+Entering Abbeytown the speed limit is reduced, and the B5302 passes Abbeytown School and the village shop.
 Bending sharply to the right part-way through the village, another side-road here leads to the council estate Friars' Garth, as well as Holmcultram Abbey, which was converted into a parish church following the dissolution of the monasteries in the 1530s.
 The Abbey's 900-year-old roof was destroyed in an arson attack in 2006, but has since been restored thanks to donations from the local community.

-On its way out of Abbeytown, the B5302 passes over an old railway bridge, and comes close to the site of the former Abbeytown railway station.
+On its way out of Abbeytown, the B5302 passes close to the site of the former Abbeytown railway station.
 After leaving Abbeytown, the road heads in a vaguely south-easterly direction, passing mostly fields with the occasional farmhouse, eventually reaching Wheyrigg after one-and-three-quarter miles.
 One side-road along this stretch leads to the hamlet of Kelsick.